reecesavage/nova-ext-honeypot/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-red.svg"></a>
 </p>

 This extension allows the Game Manager to add questions to the Contact and Join forms for spambot prevention.
+A question will be chosen at random on page load and displayed to the user.

 This extension requires: